 (70) Just as poison on (the blade of a sword, finding) blood as its carrier, spreads throughout the body, similarly, a fault, when finding an opening, spreads throughout the mind.

-(71) Like a terrified person, carrying a jar filled with mustard oil, with someone keeping in front, poking with a sword, threatening to kill him if he spills (a drop), someone with taming behavior needs likewise to hold on tight.
+(71) Like a terrified person, carrying a jar filled with mustard oil, with someone staying next to him, poking with a sword, threatening to kill him if he spills (a drop), someone with taming behavior needs likewise to hold on tight.

 (72) Therefore, just as I'd swiftly stand up at the slithering of a snake into my lap, likewise, at the slithering in of sleepiness or lethargy, I shall swiftly repulse it.